alertlogic/al-agent-container/ecs/README.md

 2. Paste the command into the Linux command line.

 ### Legacy Amazon ECS Scheduling: Use AWS CloudFormation to Add Startup to Amazon ECS Cluster Instances
-You can use a CloudFormation template to ensure the agent starts when the host starts.
+You can create an AWS CloudFormation template, or you can edit an existing template, that starts the Agent Container when the host starts.
+For more information about creating and updating AWS Cloudformation templates, see [Working with AWS CloudFormation Templates](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-guide.html).

-To create a CloudFormation template, copy and paste the following into a template to ensure the agent starts when the host starts:
+To create or edit an AWS CloudFormation template that starts the Agent Container upon host startup, copy and paste the following into the template:

    ```
    "UserData": {